arangodb/docs/3.10/aql/graphs-all-shortest-paths.md

 ## Examples

-We load an example graph to get a named graph that reflects some possible train connections in Europe and North America.
+Load an example graph to get a named graph that reflects some possible train connections in Europe and North America:

 ![Train Connection Map](../images/train_map.png)